 Upon receipt of an appeal that complies with these requirements, the Assistant Vice President for Student Affairs or Designee will notify the other party of the appeal.
 The Assistant Vice President for Student Affairs or Designee may at their discretion decide the appeal on the basis of the investigative report, statement, any response, and the record; consult with the Title IX Coordinator, Deputy Title IX Coordinator for Students, Investigator, Sexual Misconduct Panel, or other persons they deems appropriate; and/or grant the parties a conference to explain their positions in person.
 The Assistant Vice President for Student Affairs or Designee may affirm, modify, or overturn the determination and/or may refer the case back to the Title IX Coordinator or Deputy Title IX Coordinator for Students for further or new proceedings.

 Notification of the resolution of the appeal will be sent to the appellant’s RISD e-mail account.
 The non-appealing party will also be notified of the resolution of the appeal to the extent permitted by the Family Educational Rights and Privacy Act.

-I. Deferral of Sanctions Pending Appeal: The submission of an appeal does not by itself prevent or defer implementation of interim measures and/or sanctions imposed by the Deputy Title IX Coordinator for Students, or Sexual Misconduct Panel.
+I. Deferral of Sanctions Pending Appeal: The submission of an appeal does not by itself prevent or defer implementation of interim measures and/or sanctions imposed by the Title IX Coordinator, Deputy Title IX Coordinator for Students, or Sexual Misconduct Panel.
 However, at the request of the appellant, the Title IX Coordinator or Designee may, in their discretion and for good cause, defer implementation of some or all of those consequences during the pendency of the appeal.